-47 Best Third-Person Games You Can't Afford To MISS - Gameranx
+51 Best Third-Person Games You Can’t Afford to Miss - Gameranx

 Platform: PC, PS4, PS5, Xbox One, Xbox Series X/S

-Gamers can’t go wrong with the Assassin’s Creed series which consists of 12 games in total.
-Although Assassin’s Creed Valhalla is one of the most RPG-like Assassin’s Creed games there is if that’s your thing.
-It builds upon Origins and Odyssey to provide gamers with an RPG experience that rivals the best of them.
-The Viking world of ancient Britain is one of the best open worlds that Ubisoft has created, one that begs to be explored.
-With the new Dawn of Ragnarok update for Valhalla releasing this month, there’s never been a better time to get into one of the latest Assassin’s Creed games.
+Gamers can’t go wrong with the Assassin’s Creed series, which currently spans 12 games in total.
+Assassin’s Creed Valhalla is one of the most RPG-like Assassin’s Creed games, building upon Origins and Odyssey to provide gamers with an RPG experience that rivals the best of them.
+The Viking world of ancient Britain is one of the best open worlds that Ubisoft has created, and one that begs to be explored.
+With the new Dawn of Ragnarok update for Valhalla, there’s never been a better time to get into one of the latest Assassin’s Creed games.
 For Greek or Roman fans, be sure to check out Origins and Odyssey respectively.

 #14 Mafia Definitive Edition